Just a couple years ago, research found that the average employee moves between apps more than 1,000 times a day.

 As it turns out, there’s an option that not only allows your team to implement integrations more easily, but also build powerful automations that work across your apps and streamline your business processes.

-An integration-led automation platform allows IT and lines of business to build integrations between apps, on-prem systems, databases, etc. without having to write a single line of code.
+An enterprise automation platform allows IT and lines of business to build integrations between apps, on-prem systems, databases, etc. without having to write a single line of code.
 This, in and of itself, addresses the cons highlighted above, but the platform’s utility doesn’t stop there.

 The platform also offers: